Skip to content

 At Cactus Cancer Society, we provide those in their 20s and 30s dealing with cancer with the support and tools they need to adapt their once-busy young adult lifestyle to fit the complex challenges that arrive after a diagnosis, and into survivorship.
 By bringing together wellness and psychosocial support programs and resources that are specifically geared towards this young adult population, Cactus Cancer Society improves wellbeing and quality of life.
 Our programs are all online and designed to fit the needs of young adults facing cancer, no matter where or who you are.

-Our 2022-2023 Impact
+Our 2024-2025 Impact

-We recently looked at the anonymous pre- and post-survey results from our Art Workshops, journaling and creative writing workshops, Oodles of Thoughts workshops, and 8-week Survivorship Series.
+We looked at the anonymous pre- and post-survey results from our Art Workshops, journaling and creative writing workshops, Oodles of Thoughts workshops, and 8-week Survivorship Series.
 We found that participants experienced a statistically significant reduction in anxiety, depression, and psychological distress after joining our programs.
 In addition, the young adults participating in our programs had overwhelmingly positive experiences.
 The majority felt less isolated and more connected to others, were able to express their feelings through creative outlets, and felt better overall after participating in our programs.

 22-23 Survey Results